Ginger Snaps (film): Plot

-In Bailey Downs, a rash of dog killings has been occurring.
-Brigitte and Ginger Fitzgerald are teenage sisters who harbor a fascination with death, and as children, formed a pact to move out of the suburb or die together by the age of 16.
-One night, while on the way to kidnap a dog owned by school bully Trina Sinclair, Ginger begins her first period.
+A rash of dog killings strikes the quiet suburb of Bailey Downs, Ontario.
+Brigitte and Ginger Fitzgerald are teenage sisters who harbor a fascination with death.
+As children, they formed a pact to move out of the suburb or die together by the age of 16.
+One night, while on their way to kidnap a dog owned by school bully Trina Sinclair, Ginger begins her first period.
 The scent of blood results in the girls being attacked by the creature responsible for the maulings.
-The creature bites Ginger.
-As the girls flee, the creature is run over by a van belonging to Sam Miller, a local drug dealer.
+The creature bites Ginger and as the girls flee, the creature is run over by a van belonging to Sam Miller, a local drug dealer.
+Ginger foregoes going to the hospital because her wound has already healed.

 Following the attack, Ginger undergoes transformations that concern Brigitte.
-Her wounds heal quickly, and she starts to behave aggressively, grow hair from her scars, sprout a tail, and menstruate heavily.
-She proceeds to go out with her with classmate Jason McCardy.
-As they wrestle for control, he requests to use protection, she mounts him, bites his neck and has sex with him.
-Later, she furiously beats Trina in public, and kills a neighbor's dog.
-Brigitte seeks out Sam to get information on what his van struck, and they agree that Ginger was attacked by a werewolf and is transforming into one.
-Sam suggests infusing an extract of monkshood, a perennial plant.
+She begins behaving aggressively, hair grows from her scars, she sprouts a tail, and menstruates heavily.
+Ignoring Brigitte's warnings, Ginger has unprotected sex with classmate Jason McCardy.
+Later, she furiously beats Trina in public and kills a neighbor's dog.
+Brigitte seeks out Sam to obtain information on what his van struck, and they agree that Ginger was attacked by a werewolf and is transforming into one.
+After a silver navel piercing proves ineffective as a remedy, Sam suggests infusing an extract of monkshood, also known as wolfsbane, a perennial plant often referred to in lycanthrope folklore.

-Trina accuses Ginger of kidnapping her dog.
-She fights with Ginger and is accidentally killed.
+Trina appears at the Fitzgerald home and accuses Ginger of kidnapping her dog.
+As Ginger and Trina struggle, Trina dies accidentally when she slips and strikes her head upon the kitchen counter.
 The sisters hide the body in a freezer.
-Brigitte accidentally breaks off two of Trina's fingers, and the fingers are misplaced.
-On Halloween, Brigitte brings monkshood to Sam and he creates a monkshood extract.
-Brigitte is attacked by Jason (who was infected by Ginger when they had sex), and defends herself by using the monkshood syringe on him.
-She witnesses his immediate change in behavior, which proves it is a cure.
-At school, she discovers Ginger's murder of a faculty member and witnesses her killing another.
+Brigitte accidentally breaks off two of Trina's fingers while removing her body to bury it, and the fingers are misplaced.
+On Halloween, Brigitte brings monkshood to Sam and he creates an extract of the herb.
+Brigitte is attacked by an infected Jason, and defends herself by using the monkshood syringe on him.
+His behavior suddenly changes, proving that the cure works.
+At school, she discovers Ginger's murder of the counselor and witnesses her killing the janitor.
 Ginger discloses her intent to target Sam next at the Greenhouse Bash, a Halloween party hosted by him.